General information: The Postgraduate Degree of Specialization

 Political analysis: This orientation purports to study political antagonism in its various dimensions.
 Emphasis is placed in the agency of individual and collective actors (including parties, movements, pressure groups, etc.), the effects of institutional settings and opportunity structures (electoral systems, participation, etc.) and political identification.
 Survey methods, content analysis and quantitative research form the methodological kernel of this subject area.

-Political history and strategic studies: In this orientation, the focus is on examining (global and local) political and geopolitical issues from a predominantly historical perspective.
-The comparative aspect also plays a central role, while special emphasis is given to the place of Greece within broader historical, cultural and political frameworks.
+Political history: : In this orientation, the focus is on examining Greek and international political issues, issues from a predominantly historical perspective.
+The comparative aspect also plays a central role, while special emphasis is given to the place of Greece within broader historical, cultural and political frameworks

 Governance: Students following the Governance subject area will be familiarised with the national and international framing of institutional systems, the different levels (local, regional, etc.) of state functioning, the various types of public administration models as well as issues of strategic design within state institutions.
 They will also be encouraged to interact – through participant observation – with the institutions under examination.